AMNakamura/AMNakamura.github.io/GenData/ModelViz_StructuralPaths.md

 [Confound0](https://github.com/AMNakamura/miscellanea/blob/master/modelViz/Confound0.md) creates simple visual diagrams that can describe a causal relationship, using the **DiagrammeR** package.
 Describes `DOT` graph specifications and `GraphViz` syntax for some well-known and lesser-known examples of confounding, mediation, moderation, and intermediate variable bias.

+## Path Diagrams

+[Clay0](https://github.com/AMNakamura/miscellanea/blob/master/modelViz/Clay0.md) uses a path diagram to explore relationships between clay characteristics and compressibility.
+Creates a large palette for examining pairwise correlatins; creates a CFA model with some proposed relationships (e.g., between water void and compressibility), and plots a path diagram.